Cape Hatteras Fishing

 - (252) 986-2515

 The Albatross Fleet, based at Foster’s Quay, is legendary in Hatteras Village.
 The Foster family were pioneers of charter fishing on the Carolina coast, and their charter fishing business has been in operation for more than 75 years!
 The three boats are distinctive, round-sterned vessels that were built specifically for fishing the local waters.
 Capt.
-Ernie Foster, who has fished every season for the past 45 years, as well as his other local captains and mates offer offshore and nearshore trips.
-The Albatross Fleet has its own private dock and fishing-cleaning services.
+Ernie Foster, who has fished every season for the past 53 years, as well as his other local captains and mates offer offshore and nearshore trips.
+The Albatross Fleet has its own private dock and fish-cleaning services.

 - 53610 N.C.
 Highway 12